Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-Rome Travel Guide : Trevi Fountain
+Rome Travel Guide: Trevi Fountain

 Trevi Fountain is the most beautiful fountain in Rome.
 Measuring some 20 meters in width by 26 meters in height, Trevi Fountain is also the largest fountain in the city.
-The origins of the fountain go back to the year 19 B.C., in which period the fountain formed the end of the Aqua Virgo aqueduct.
-The first fountain was built during the Renaissance, under the direction of Pope Nicholas V. The final appearance of the Trevi Fountain dates from 1762, when after many years of works at the hand of Nicola Salvi, it was finalized by Giuseppe Pannini.
+The origins of the fountain go back to the year 19 B.C. when the fountain formed at the end of the Aqua Virgo aqueduct.
+The first fountain was built during the Renaissance, under the direction of Pope Nicholas V. The final appearance of the Trevi Fountain dates from 1762 when after many years of works at the hand of Nicola Salvi, it was finalized by Giuseppe Pannini.
 Interestingly enough, the name of Trevi derives from Tre Vie (three ways), since the fountain was the meeting point of three streets.
 Why are there always people in the fountain throwing coins into the water and taking photos of themselves?
 The myth, originating in 1954 with the movie “Three Coins in the Fountain,” goes like this:

-• If you throw one coin: you will return to Rome.
+• If you throw one coin, you will return to Rome.

-• If you throw two coins: you will fall in love with an attractive Italian.
+• If you throw two coins, you will fall in love with an attractive Italian.

-• If you throw three coins: you will marry the person that you met.
+• If you throw three coins, you will marry the person you met.

 Spanish Steps